-Imports variables into the current SConscript file. vars must be strings representing names of variables which have been previously exported either by the Export function or by the exports argument to SConscript.
-Variables exported by SConscript take precedence.
-Multiple variable names can be passed to Import as separate arguments or as words in a space-separated string.
+Imports variables into the scope of the current SConscript file. vars must be strings representing names of variables which have been previously exported either by the Export function or by the exports argument to the SConscript function.
+Variables exported by the SConscript call take precedence.
+Multiple variable names can be passed to Import as separate arguments, as a list of strings, or as words in a space-separated string.
 The wildcard "" can be used to import all available variables.